fyziktom/VirtualEconomyFramework/README.md

 -	ASP.NET Core base application, VEconomy, which can be shaped for your app needs.
 -	Digital Twins of objects related to blockchain such as Wallet, Account, Transaction, Token, etc. and publishing these data to MQTT.
 -	Set of drivers/helpers for economy-based applications.
+-	Set of drivers/helpers for using blockchain in games
+-	Simple Chess Game which store game data to blockchain as example
 -	REST API with OpenAPI description in Swagger.
 -	QT Wallet RPC client and controller for communication with desktop wallet or core of blockchain based on Bitcoin QT Wallet.
+-	QT Wallet is optional.
+App can run without it, but you cannot sign transaction without it.
 -	Neblio API .NET Core wrapper (ReddCoin and Bitcoin to be soon).
+-	Integrated MQTT Broker with TCP/IP and WebSocket support
 -	Connection to Binance Exchange data.
 -	Testing application for integration tests.
 -	Basic UI in HTML/CSS/JavaScript dependent just on Bootstrap and JQuery (and few small libs)!